vrivier/text-similarity/README.md

-# sentence-relatedness
+# text-similarity
-Sentence relatedness using GloVe and LSTM on pytorch.
+Text similarity using GloVe and LSTM on pytorch.

 #### Data
 The dataset used for this project is the SICK dataset (Sentences Involving Compositional Knowledge, by Marelli et al.).